seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 Friar, thou knowest not the duke so well as I do:
-he’s a better woodman than thou takest him for.
+he's a better woodman than thou takest him for.

 **DUKE VINCENTIO**
-Well, you’ll answer this one day.
+Well, you'll answer this one day.
 Fare ye well.

 **LUCIO**
-Nay, tarry; I’ll go along with thee
+Nay, tarry; I'll go along with thee
 I can tell thee pretty tales of the duke.

 **DUKE VINCENTIO**